Sirisha-Manchala19/Sirisha-Manchala19/README.md

 ---

 ## 📂 Projects

 ### 🔹 Bank Account Management System (Java) ⭐
 - Developed a console-based banking application using Java and MySQL
-- Implemented features such as account creation, deposit, withdrawal, and balance inquiry
+- Implemented account creation, deposit, withdrawal, and balance inquiry
-- Applied business logic to handle transactions and ensure valid operations
+- Applied business logic for transaction handling and validation
-- Used JDBC for database connectivity and data management
+- Used JDBC for database connectivity
-- Designed using Object-Oriented Programming principles

 ---

 ### 🔹 Smart Account Management System (Java)
-- Developed a basic account management application using Java and MySQL
+- Developed a basic account management system using Java and MySQL
-- Implemented CRUD operations for storing and retrieving account details
+- Implemented CRUD operations for managing account records
-- Used JDBC for connecting Java application with database
+- Used JDBC for database integration
-- Built to understand database integration and basic backend logic

 ---

 ### 🔹 Fake Profile Detection System
 - Developed using Python, Machine Learning, and NLP
 - Performed data preprocessing and feature extraction
 - Built a classification model to detect fake profiles

----

-### 🔹 Student Management System (Java)
-- Developed a CRUD-based application using Java and MySQL
-- Implemented database connectivity using JDBC
-- Performed insert, update, delete, and retrieval operations

 ---